Stabbath/ProMod/README.txt

   If everything else works, you probably need to set admins in sourcemod.
   See here: http://wiki.alliedmods.net/Adding_Admins_%28SourceMod%29

-  ["I'm finding throwables, map distance issues, or tank are spawning in weird places."]

-  Since Pro Mod 2.5, mapinfo.txt is read from each individual config directory instead of one static location.
-Make sure you place the mapinfo.txt of any additional configs you want to use such as EQ in their directory (ie, cfg/cfgogl/eq/mapinfo.txt) instead of in the old default (addons/sourcemod/configs/l4d2lib/) directory.

   ["How do I get other configs like EQ into the match vote menu?"]